pixlmaster/PersonaNewsLetter/README.md

 This project is a Django-based newsletter service that allows users to subscribe to topics, add newsletter content, and send newsletters to subscribers.
 ## Functional Requirements
+NOTE: FIND THE UML DIAGRAMS IN THE UML FOLDER IN THE PROJECT
 - Three types of users: consumers ,producers and Site Admin.
 - **Consumer:**
     - Subscribe to a particular topic using their email and the topic name.